hhvm/user-documentation/guides/hack/15-asynchronous-operations/31-examples.md

 ## Basic

-This example shows the basic tenants of async, particularly the keywords used:
+This example shows the basic tenets of async, particularly the keywords used:

 ```basic.hack
 // async specifies a function will return an awaitable.
 Awaitable<string> means